Jitendarkumara/TestingPurposecode/README.md

+Here is a corrected version of your email with improved grammar and clarity:

+---

+Subject: Assistance Required – Scanner Machine Issue

-Dear sir,
+Dear Sir,

-I had gone to CCL to test our application but laser of Scanner machine is not working.
+I visited CCL to test our application, but the scanner machine's laser is not working.
-Kindly help me for further process.
+Kindly assist me with the next steps.

-Thanks and Regards
+Thanks and Regards,
-Jitendar kumar
+Jitendar Kumar
 8789226053

+---

+This version makes the message clearer and more professional.
+Let me know if you need any further refinements!